amida-tech/blue-button-json2json/README.md

 console.log(r); // JOE
 ```

-This rule can be used simply to return a primary data type
+This rule can be used to return a primary data type
 ```js
 var template = {
     value: 'names are classified',